-- 53.a: A discount rate of 6.5% was used in the valuation. - 53.b: We assumed that contributions would be sufficient to fully fund the obligation over a period not to exceed 30 years. - 53.c: We used historic 30 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points. - 53.d and 53.e.: Not applicable.
+- 53.a: A discount rate of 6% was used in the valuation. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 5 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable.

 53.f: Following is the assumed asset allocation and assumed rate of return for each.
-CERBT - Strategy 2 the asset class for the portfolio average.
+CERBT - Strategy 2 class don't necessarily reflect the averages over time individually, but reflect the return for the asset class for the portfolio average.
 We used geometric means.